nhatcher/Clouds-Analyzer/README.md

 We might be able to help you!

-Clouds Analyzer is a graphical computer program that simulates clouds and tries to measure different properties of these clouds.
+Clouds Analyzer is a computer program that specializes in computing fractal dimensions of images in diferent ways.

+You can also generate some very elementary fractlas (some of which have a well known fractal dimension) as a test ground for your images.

-It started up as a tool to test if certain physical processes are happening in the [interstellar medium](https://en.wikipedia.org/wiki/Interstellar_medium), the sites of start creation.
-It is thus linked to big words such as [turbulence](https://en.wikipedia.org/wiki/Turbulence)...
+It started up as a tool to test if [turbulence](https://en.wikipedia.org/wiki/Turbulence) occurs in molecular clouds in the [interstellar medium](https://en.wikipedia.org/wiki/Interstellar_medium), the sites of start creation.

+It has also some very elementary tools to manipulate images.

 But you can use it for simpler stuff too, I think.